aleish-m/tea_subscription/README.md

-# README - Rails Engine API
+# README - Tea Subscription Project

 ## About the Project
  This project is a MVP Backend Application for a Tea Subscription Application.
 It allows for users to see all available teas then add multiple teas to a subscription with a chosen order frequency.
 The user is also able to view all the subscriptions they have set up and stop a subscription from continuing.